johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 * When termination can be show, the triple proves total correctness.
 * There are actually two forms of the assignment axiom.
 The second proposed by Floyd is more complex but addresses issues that exist in common imperative languages the first cannot.
 * More information on Separation logic https://wiki.mpi-sws.org/star/cpl
+* Obviously this depends on your perspective and how complex the code is that uses the pointer.
+That is, it my be exceptionally hard to get the memory freed properly as result of passing around pointers in which case the compiler might be extremely valuable when writing the Rust equivalent.